colin353/largetable/README.md

 - [x] Commit log
 - [x] Actual timestamps used in MUpdates, and use them for serving selects
+- [x] Measure code coverage with kcov
+- [ ] Merging multiple DTables together into a single table
 - [ ] Automatically detecting when MTable is too large
 - [ ] Automatic minor compactions
 - [ ] Automatic major compaction
-- [ ] Merging multiple DTables together into a single table
-- [ ] Measure code coverage with kcov

 Medium term ideas: